SwiftNemesis/Codepath/README.md

 <img src="payloadsReport.png">

-Alonside this, I captured about Fifty different types of malware with all different types of MD5sum hashes.
+Alonside this, I captured about fifty different types of malware with all different types of MD5sum hashes.

 <img src="malware-capture.gif">

+The majority of these however are WannaCry, which is the common ransomeware worm.